First and most importantly we are thrilled that you chose WPvivid Backup Plugin to manage the backups of your website.

 Send Backups to remote storage – will backup your website on the cloud storage account your will configure next.

 If you chose the second option, Next, click the Remote Storage tab and choose the preferred cloud storage you’d like to connect to.

 Provide the required information of your remote storage provider.
 If you have multiple storage providers configured then, check Set as the default remote storage option.

 After that, click the Authenticate button to continue.

 The next steps will be completed by your remote storage provider.

-For the case of Dropbox, you will be presented with a warning page like the one below, click the Continue button.
+For the case of Dropbox, you will be presented with a warning page like the one below, click the Allow button to continue.